mikegratton/dim/README.md

 to your `CMakelists.txt` file.
 This will give you a target `dim` that you can depend on.
 There isn't much to compile in Dim, so the additional build time should be small.

-Alternatively, you can run the install target to install Dim per usual.
+Alternatively, you can run the install target to install Dim to a directory per usual cmake practice.

 ## Design

 ### Understanding Dimensional Analysis

-In the standard low-energy physics model, there are seven dimensions to the unit:
+In the standard low-energy physics model, there are seven dimensions:

 1. Length
 2. Time